 FAQ

-- How many hooks should I test per ad set?: 3-5 in parallel for new campaigns; 2-3 in parallel once an angle proves itself.
-More than 5 splits learning.
+- How many hooks should I test per ad set?: 3-5 in parallel for new campaigns; 2-3 once an angle proves itself.
+More than 5 splits the learning signal.

-- How long until a hook fatigues?: Depends on spend and audience size.
-Heavy spenders fatigue Meta hooks in 7-14 days; lower spend, 21-28 days.
+- How long until a hook fatigues?: It depends on spend and audience size.
+Heavy spenders fatigue Meta hooks in 7-14 days; lower spend lasts 21-28 days.
+Refresh on a 14-21 day cycle regardless.

 - Can I reuse a Meta hook on TikTok?: Rarely as-is.
-The same angle, yes; the exact wording, almost never.
-TikTok native voice is different.
+Borrow the angle, almost never the exact wording.
+TikTok’s native voice (POV, “tell me why”, “things I wish I knew”) reads differently and the ad-detection bar is higher.

-- Should I use AI for hook generation only or full ad scripts?: AI is strongest at generating hook variants (high volume, fast iteration).
-Full ad scripts benefit from human direction and creator collaboration.
+- Should I use AI for hook generation only or full ad scripts?: AI is strongest at generating hook variants at volume and speed.
+Full ad scripts still benefit from human direction and creator collaboration.